-Narrowing the very broad scope of discovery and explicitly requiring the court to impose proportionality and cooperation should reduce the amount of discovery, or at least tie it closely to the amounts and issues at stake in each case, thereby lowering costs overall.
-It should also reduce the number and severity of discovery disputes, which will lower costs.
-Proportionality has been effective in federal court, and is a central proposal of
+Narrowing the very broad scope of discovery and explicitly requiring the court to impose proportionality and cooperation should reduce the amount of discovery, or at least tie it closely to the amounts and issues at stake in each case, thereby lowering costs overall.27 It should also reduce the number and severity of discovery disputes, which will lower costs.
+Proportionality has been effective in federal court, 28 and is a central proposal of most academic studies and state and federal pilot projects.29 Several states have also endorsed and implemented an explicit proportionality requirement.30 The Task Force's recommended language is based on

-Paul W. Grimm & David S. Yellin, A Pragmatic Approach to Discovery Reform: How Small Changes can Make a Big Difference in Civil Discovery, 64 S.C.
-L. Rev. 495 (2013) ("[N]arrowing the scope of discovery to focus on information that is neither privileged nor protected work product and that is relevant to the actual claims and defenses raised by the pleadings could greatly improve things, at least as long as there is a consensus that the purpose of the discovery rules is to prepare for trial," and "institutionalizing the concept of cooperation during discovery into the rules of procedure-would work hand in glove with the other two recommendation to help trim unnecessary costs and burdens and focus on what facts truly are needed to resolve a particular dispute.").
+27 Paul W. Grimm& David S. Yellin, A Pragmatic Approach to Discovery Reform: How Small Changes can Make a Big Difference in Civil Discovery, 64 S.C.
+L. Rev. 495 (2013) ("[N]arrowing the scope of discovery to focus on information that is neither privileged nor protected work product and that is relevant to the actual claims and defenses raised by the pleadings could greatly improve things, at least as long as there is a consensus that the purpose of the discovery rules is to prepare for trial," and "institutionalizing the concept of cooperation during discovery into the rules of procedure-would work hand in glove with the other two recommendations to help trim unnecessary costs and burdens and focus on what facts truly are needed to resolve a particular dispute.").

-Lee & Withers, Survey of United States Magistrate Judges, supra note 18, at 202 ("[M]ore than 6 in 10 of the judges who responded to the survey reported that the proportionality provisions in Rules 26(2)(C) and 26(c) were being invoked and that, when invoked, were effective in limiting the cost and burden of e-discovery.").
+28 Lee & Withers, Survey of United States Magistrate Judges, supra note 18, at 202 ("[M]ore than 6 in 10 of the judges who responded to the survey reported that the proportionality provisions in Rules 26(2)(C) and 26(c) were being invoked and that, when invoked, were effective in limiting the cost and burden of e-discovery.").